 Study Sponsor Requests for IRB Rosters and Other IRB Information

 The Health Sciences IRBs do not release their rosters to study sponsors.
 Instead the HS IRBs have published compliance statements for both IRBs that can provided to sponsors who request rosters.
 The compliance statements detail which regulations the IRBs comply with, what expertise is on the boards, and identifies the IRB chairs.
-The HS IRBs website has an Document 17760 is unavailable at this time. section that includes these compliance statements, as well as the outcome of the FDA audit in 2011, IRB fee policy, details about UW-Madison's Federalwide Assurance (FWA), and our standard operating procedure regarding correspondence that describes why letters are not signed.
+The HS IRBs website has a Resources section that contains information for sponsors, including these compliance statements, as well as the outcome of the FDA audit in 2011, IRB fee policy, details about UW-Madison's Federalwide Assurance (FWA), and our standard operating procedure regarding correspondence that describes why letters are not signed.

 Reminder: Using the Record Human Subjects Training Snapshot Activity

 Study teams are now expected to use the Record Human Subjects Training Snapshot activity before

 submitting any new applications or personnel changes.
 If the History tab for a submission indicates that a study team has not used the Record

 Human Subjects Training Snapshot activity, the study team will be asked

 to do so via a reviewer note during IRB administrative review or IRB